iguinn13/nodejs-api-template/README.md

 # 🧩 Node.js API Template

 A clean, scalable and ready-to-go Node.js + TypeScript API template — powered by Express, Prisma and PostgreSQL.
-This project is designed to help you **build modern REST APIs quickly** without starting from scratch.
+This project is designed to help you build modern APIs without starting from scratch.

 ---